SpikeInterface/probeinterface/doc/neuropixels_readers.rst

 1. Build the catalogue probe by calling :py:func:`build_neuropixels_probe(part_number) <build_neuropixels_probe>`
    with the part number obtained from the recording metadata.
-2. Slice the catalogue probe to the active electrodes for this session via :py:meth:`probe.get_slice(active_indices) <Probe.get_slice>`.
+2. Slice the catalogue probe to the active electrodes for this recording session via :py:meth:`probe.get_slice(active_indices) <Probe.get_slice>`.
 The slice drops the unrecorded contacts but preserves the probe-level annotations and the per-contact catalogue annotations (ADC group, sample order) on the